 Conclusion - highlight the significant themes and the underlying connections between the sources.

 For a minute, let’s go back to the body paragraph.
 You’re expected to outline every topic or theme you’re exploring and dedicate one body paragraph to each.

 Make sure the paragraphs are arranged in a logical order.
 Use this section to bring out similarities, differences, and correlations between the sources.
-This is where your research will come handy -- go back to your notes and make it a point to use examples and evidence from the reading you’ve done.
+This is where your research will come in handy -- go back to your notes and make it a point to use examples and evidence from the reading you’ve done.

 Use direct and indirect references from the sources.
-However, be sure to cite sources accurately so the instructor knows when you’re quoting an external source and when you’re expressing your analysis.
-Doing this protects you from unintentional plagiarism which has serious consequences.
+However, be sure to cite sources accurately, so the instructor knows when you’re quoting an external source and when you’re expressing your analysis.
+Doing this protects you from unintentional plagiarism, which has serious consequences.

 Interpret (don’t summarize)

 There is a huge difference between summarizing and interpreting.
 Writing synthesis essays requires you to interpret and evaluate sources and not summarize them.

 Don’t just resort to saying what the sources are saying.
 It’s equally important to illustrate your point of view, observations, and analysis -- that’s what you will be graded for.

 A good way to approach this is to consider yourself as a participant in the conversation.
 Let’s say source A says something, and source B has opposing views.
 Imagine you’re the third person in the room -- what do you think?

 Are you just summarizing what they’re saying, or are you pushing yourself to interpret their differing point of view and form your own?